/

 Standard

 This grid is made of items that have no hierarchy.
-All of the equal size, arranged in a symmetrical pattern.
-This is how Metalshub, a metals trading platform, displays the goods that they work with.
-Standard image grid is the most common layout for a large number of pictures.
+All of them are equal in size and arranged in a symmetrical pattern.
+This is how Metalshub, a metals trading platform, displays the goods they work with.
+A standard image grid is the most common layout for many pictures.

 Image credit: Metalshub